JasonSchrode/Starbucks-Intern/README.md

 When editing a route:
 1) Some of the Add buttons will be not be functional; this is to keep a linear flow for this prototype.
 However, if you select top-left, middle, and bottom-right in that order, it will flow properly.

+The rest of the app is pretty self-explanatory.
+Explore and enjoy.